 Privacy can be as important as space.
 If at all possible provide lush foliage as a visual screen between animals.
 Space the cats as far apart as is practical.
 They are solitary creatures, except for the Lions, and really appreciate their own territory.
 Even most lions that you may end up caring for were probably single pets and will not want to be kept in cages with other lions.

 Our cages are truly cat-a-tats, but because they are on the ground, the cats must be wormed monthly here and probably at least quarterly in colder climates.

 For open top pens we use a double row of hot wire that is powered by a solar unit that can withstand three days of total darkness, and this has proved successful in keeping lions and tigers in place.

 Big Cat Caging at Big Cat Rescue

 Below are the new cage designs Vernon Stairs implemented.
-They are constructed of 6 gauge, galvanized, welded wire panels, twelve feet high, with roofs and are all in excess of 600 square feet and most in excess of 1000 square feet.
+They are constructed of 6 gauge, galvanized, welded wire panels, twelve feet high, with roofs and are all in excess of 900 square feet and most in excess of 1200 square feet and many in excess of 2400 square feet.
 They all have safety entrances and are designed to shut off one half of the cage at a time so that the volunteers can safely clean one side with the cat locked out and then shift the cat to the other side to clean the remainder.